-This is a medium-sized hot tub that is designed to fit around five to size people and could cost you about $3000 to $12000.
+A medium-size hot tub is designed to fit around five to six people and typically costs £3000 to £12000.

 Large (7+ people)

-If you need to fit up to seven people at once, then you will need to go for a larger hot tub as they have enough space to give you the perfect family relaxation time you need.
-They can cost anywhere from $4000 upward.
+If you need to fit up to seven people at once, choose a larger hot tub as they have enough space for the perfect family relaxation time you need.
+They cost anywhere from £4000 upward.

 Seating Capacity & Arrangement